sermant-io/Sermant-website/docs/en/document/plugin/router.md

 Configuring Routing Rules, please refer to [Detailed Routing Rules](#detailed-routing-rules).

-The key value is **servicecomb.routeRule.spring-cloud-router-provider**, the group is **app=default&&environment=**, and the content is the specific routing rule, as follows.
+The key value is **servicecomb.routeRule.spring-cloud-router-provider**, the group is **app=default&environment=**, and the content is the specific routing rule, as follows.

 ```yaml
 ---